Why TopChiller Can Be Your Reliable Chiller Manufacturer and Supplier ?

 The water is then recirculated to the chiller to be cooled again.

 These cooling coils transfer sensible heat and latent heat from the air to the chilled water, thus cooling and usually dehumidifying the air stream.

 A typical chiller for air conditioning applications is rated between 15 and 2000 tons, and at least one manufacturer can produce chillers capable of up to 5,200 tons of cooling.

 Chilled water temperatures can range from 35 to 45 °F (2 to 7 °C), depending upon application requirements.

-When chillers for air conditioning systems are not operable or they are in need of repair or replacement, emergency chillers may be used to supply chilled water.
+When chillers for air conditioning systems are not operable or they require repair or replacement, emergency chillers may be used to supply chilled water.

 Rental chillers are mounted on a trailer so that they can be quickly deployed to the site.
 Large chilled water hoses are used to connect between rental chillers and air conditioning systems.

-In this video, we learn how chillers, cooling towers, Air handling units, AHU, Rooftop units, RTU, fan coil units, FCU and ductwork together to form central plant HVAC systems.
+In this video, we learn how chillers, cooling towers, air handling units, AHU, Rooftop units, RTU, fan coil units, FCU, and ductwork together form central plant HVAC systems.

 Chiller used for industrial process